copperwater/xNetHack/doc/xnh-changelog-7.0.md

   used to ferment fruit juice, turning it into sickness.
 - Air terrain can now appear in levels other than the Planes.
 In such levels where gravity is in effect, it poses a potentially fatal hazard.
-  - Anyone who steps into air will fall either to a designated level beneath that level, take 12d20 fall damage, become stunned, and wound their legs for 60+10d10 turns.
+  - Anyone who steps into air will fall to a designated level beneath that level, take 12d20 fall damage, become stunned, and wound their legs for 60+10d10 turns.
 If there is no designated level beneath it, they simply die instantly.